BZoennchen/supercollider-book/chapters/sounddesign/additive-synthesis.md

 1. each harmonic of $k \cdot f$ with $k \in \mathbb{N}$ of the fundamental $f$ is present and
 2. the amplitude of the harmonic $k$ decrease by $1/k$.

+Even if the sawtooth wave does not quite sound like a string instrument, its properties are similar to the properties of string instruments.
+Therefore, the sawtooth wave can be the a starting point for modeling the sound of a violin or guitar.

-Furthermore, we can compute an approximation of the [sawtooth wave](sec-sawtooth-wave) by the technique of additive synthesis using Eq. {eq}`eq:saw:fourier:n`.
+We can compute an approximation of the [sawtooth wave](sec-sawtooth-wave) by the technique of additive synthesis using Eq. {eq}`eq:saw:fourier:n`.

 In **sclang** we can generate the sound of a [sawtooth wave](sec-sawtooth-wave) using the [UGen](sec-ugens) ``Saw``: